 Confidential to Sprudge readers: There’s no coffee city in North America we want to visit more right now than Kansas City, Missouri.
 Some of that is wanderlust – we’ve never been! – some of that is our well-documented love of BBQ, but most of all we want to check out some of the cafes and roasters we learned about at last year’s Big Central Regional Barista Competition, including Oddly Correct and Parisi Artisan Coffee.

-That, friends, is a full-sized DC-3 aircraft mounted on the roof of The Roasterie’s expansive new HQ restoration.
+Aa full-sized DC-3 aircraft was mounted on the roof of The Roasterie’s expansive new HQ restoration.
 As you might expect with a spectacle of this size, local media are all over it.
 Take it away, Kansas City Star:

 “Woohoo.
 Isn’t she beautiful?,” said Danny O’Neill, founder of the Roasterie, who first got the idea of using a real DC-3 on the coffee roasting plant nearly two decades ago.
 “It is symbolic of how we roast our coffee – air roasted – and it will be an icon.
 She looks so cute and chubby.”